reruo321/Java_Practice/Chapter-10/README.md

 - Glass pane: Hidden by default.
 If it becomes visible, it detects but blocks all input events from reaching the components in the content pane like a sheet of glass.
 It is useful when you catch events or paint over an area that already contains one or more components.
 - Layered pane: Container with depth enables to overlap on top of the other.
 There are also certain depths are defined to be used for specific functions: FRAME_CONTENT_LAYER(-30000), DEFAULT_LAYER(0), PALETTE_LAYER(100), MODAL_LAYER(200), POPUP_LAYER(300), DRAG_LAYER(400).
-- Content pane:
+- Content pane: The container of the root pane's visible components, excluding the menu bar.
-- Optional menu bar
+- Optional menu bar: The home for the root pane's container's menus.

 ### JPanel
 Generic lightweight container.